-Concerned that the air in your home or workplace may be harming your health or someone else’s?
+Concerned that the air in your home or workplace may be harming your health?
 Do a little digging to find the likely culprit.
 Walk through the building and ask a few questions to discover if the indoor air is causing a problem.
 Then learn more about potential sources of indoor air pollution.

 In your home

 Do health symptoms improve when you leave the building?
 Do they return when you come back into the building?
-If so, you may have an indoor air pollution problem and should explore the following potential sources.
-Learn more about protecting your air at home by clicking on the links below.
+If so, you may have an indoor air pollution problem.
+Explore the following potential sources.
+Learn more about protecting your air by clicking on the links below.

 - Is anyone smoking indoors?
 No one should smoke indoors.

 - Can you see or smell mold or mildew?